Accessibility Tools

 STEP 3

-In October, admitted persons shall deliver:
+Before the beginning of studies, admitted persons shall deliver:

 1. original and copy of visa/residence permit, EU citizens – UE citizen’s registration of stay;